 As part of the CARES (Coronavirus Aid, Relief, and Economic Security) Act, the University of La Verne has received emergency relief funds, a portion of which is intended to provide emergency grants to students whose lives have been disrupted by the COVID-19 pandemic.
 Grants are intended to cover unexpected expenses related to education such as food, housing, course materials, technology, health care, and child care.

-To qualify for a CARES grant, you must be a student who is currently enrolled in the summer 2020 term/semester.
+To qualify for a CARES grant, you must be a student who is currently enrolled in the fall 2020 term/semester.
 You must also be a US citizen and have a FAFSA on file, demonstrating your eligibility to receive federal financial aid.
 International and undocumented students are not eligible for these awards.
 These requirements are determined by the U.S. Department of Education, and the university is required by law to abide by them in allocating this federal funding.

 At this time, the maximum amount of emergency assistance that will be provided by this grant is $1,500, with documentation of expenses required for all requests over $1,000.

 Per U.S. Department of Education guidance released May 6, 2020, the University of La Verne is required to publish the following information about the administration of funds received under Section 18004(a)(1) of the CARES Act to provide Emergency Financial Aid Grants to students.

 - The University of La Verne signed and returned the Certification and Agreement for Emergency Financial Aid Grants to Students under the Coronavirus Aid, Relief, and Economic Security (CARES) Act to the U.S. Department of Education on April 13, 2020.
 The university intends to use no less than 50% of the funds received under Section 18004 (a) (1) of the CARES Act to provide Emergency Financial Aid Grants to students.

 - The University of La Verne received $2,829,489 from the Department of Education to provide Emergency Financial Aid Grants to students.